1. Chef Winston’s Modern Japanese example menu:

 Your private chef will arrive 1.5 hours beforehand with all ingredients, and begin preparing your dishes.
 Waitstaff arrive separately.
 The team will take care of all the food and drinks (as advised).
 After the event is over, the team will clean the kitchen and event area before leaving you to bask in the afterglow of a wonderful event.

-What’s the difference between a dégustation and a tasting menu?
+What’s the difference between a dégustation and a chef’s tasting menu?

-There is no difference between a tasting menu and a degustation.
-Dégustation is simply the French term for a tasting menu.
-Both refer to a series of small dishes that allow you to sample a chef’s signature cooking style, a restaurant’s speciality, or a type of cuisine.
+There is no difference between a chef’s tasting menu and a degustation.
+Dégustation is simply the French word for a tasting menu.
+Both refer to a series of small dishes that allow you to sample a chef’s signature cooking style, a restaurant’s specialty, gastronomic trends, every dish’s flavour, or a type of cuisine.

 Does a dégustation menu get served individually?